 Designer: Studio Banci.

 Manufacturer: Banci Firenze srl, Via Ponchielli, 27 – 50137 Scandicci (Florence) Italy.

 Other versions: This Banci Firenze flower ceiling lamp was produced in many variations and is still in production.
 Made with 3, 6 or 15 light bulbs, as you can see.
 Catalogue pictures below.
-Often said these lamps are gilded, but that’s a mistake.
+Often said these lamps are gilded or that it is patinated brass, but that’s a mistake.

 Today (2018) the artisan workshop is a company in its fourth generation, assisted by a managerial staff.
 All lighting is handmade.
 They also produce furniture and decoration.

 The company’s slogan: “BANCI, timeless artworks.
 Handmade luxury is born in Florence.
 Handmade and luxury chandeliers made in Italy.”

 Several catalogues of Banci are available on their website.

 Also near Florence, in Mugello FLA Luce produced several lamps in this style.
 It was the company of Adriano Baccianti.
 The website is offline since 2016.
 It is unclear if the company ended business. (www.flaluce.com)